What is Pagella Politica

 Does Pagella Politica publish a league table of the worst liars?

 No. Our objective is not to present a statistically valid indicator of politicians’ credibility.
-Each politician has a different number of statements and some politicians have been monitored for a shorter period than others have.
+Each politician has a different number of statements and some politicians have been monitored for a shorter time period than others.
 For this reason, we believe that it is impossible to compare the politicians based on the truthfulness of their claims.
 The graphic visualizations of each profile are a guide to the reliability of their statements, but they have no statistical value.